 1. Turn down your thermostat to 68 degrees.
-For each degree you lower the thermostat setting (in the 60 to 70 degree range) you will save 5% of your total heating costs.
+For each degree you lower the thermostat setting (in the 60 to 70-degree range) you will save 5% of your total heating costs.
 Hint: wear warm clothing like a sweater and set the thermostat to 68 or lower during the day and evening and down to 55 during the night, or when leaving the house for an extended period of time.
 This can lead to up to a 20% reduction in heating costs.
 Note: Heat pumps should only be set back about 2 degrees at night or while away to avoid excessive “back up strip” heating expenses!

 2. Replace or clean furnace filters as instructed by the manufacturer.
-Hint: Dirty air filters restrict air flow thus increasing energy use.
-Note: Now is the time to make sure you have scheduled a system tune up to save even more energy during the winter season.
+Hint: Dirty air filters restrict airflow thus increasing energy use.
+Note: Now is the time to make sure you have scheduled a system tune-up to save even more energy during the winter season.

-3. Reduce hot water temperature setting.
+3. Reduce the hot water temperature setting.
 Note: Set your water heater to the “normal” setting which is about 120 degrees UNLESS the manufacturer suggests a higher setting for proper appliance operation.
 You can enjoy up to 11% reduction in energy usage associated with water heating.

-5. Consider replacing older less efficient heating systems (Natural gas, propane, electric heat pumps and oil-fired systems) with new Energy Star heating systems and water heaters.
+5. Consider replacing older less efficient heating systems (Natural gas, propane, electric heat pumps, and oil-fired systems) with new Energy Star heating systems and water heaters.

 Please do not hesitate to call ServiceMark for all your Home Comfort Solutions.